 Free back to school supply giveaways - There are many programs in the Jefferson County and Birmingham region that assist students from low to moderate income families.
 Immigrants, Spanish speakers and anyone in need can apply too.
 Free school supply events, clothes for kids, backpacks, and other items are offered, and more on free school supplies in Birmingham Alabama region.

 Another agency is Greater Birmingham Ministries.
 Dial (205) 326-6821.
 The charity agency provides emergency service to the less fortunate in the area, counselor will help identify and works to change the systems that keep people in poverty.
 Get help with energy bills, housing expenses, free food and food assistance, and other aid.

 Independent Presbyterian Church offers low income families emergency financial assistance with paying utilities, provides free food, prescription medications, and used and discounted or partially used clothing.
 (205) 933-1687.

-Holiday programs - During both Christmas and Thanksgiving, several non-profits and charities in Jefferson County offer low income families assistance.
-The locations will have everything from free toys and presents for children to meals, including home delivery, for the elderly.
-More on Birmingham Christmas programs.
+Free holiday programs - During both Christmas and Thanksgiving, several non-profits and charities in Jefferson County offer low income families assistance.
+The locations will have everything from free Christmas toys and presents for children to meals, including home delivery, for the elderly.
+There are also Thanksgiving turkey dinners.
+More on Birmingham area free Christmas programs.